-The median annual salary for information security analysts was $103,590 in 2020, according to the Bureau of Labor Statistics (BLS).
+The median annual salary for information security analysts is $102,606 in 2023, according to LightcastTM.

 The BLS reports that the largest employers are computer systems design and service companies, accounting for 26% of cybersecurity jobs.
 Finance and insurance are the next biggest industries, at 18%.
 In most firms, cybersecurity professionals are part of IT departments, working closely with network administrators and computer systems analysts.

 Looking for cybersecurity breaches and taking corrective action when they happen